-Under the leadership of Councilman Joe Buscaino, Gabriela championed recreational and commercial development projects that revitalized the conditions of public spaces and promoted accessibility and usage.
-Gabriela partnered with hundreds of organizations and businesses to ensure resident voices were acknowledged and part of the decision making process in City Hall.
+Under the leadership of Councilman Joe Buscaino, Gabriela has championed recreational and commercial development projects that revitalized the conditions of public spaces and promoted accessibility and usage.
+Gabriela partners with hundreds of organizations and businesses to ensure resident voices are acknowledged and part of the decision making process in City Hall.

-Under her new capacity, Gaby looks forward to growing these partnerships and ensuring the communities she represents have access to city resources, directly advancing the opportunities of residents.
+Under her capacity, Gaby looks forward to growing these relationships and ensuring the communities she represents have access to city resources, directly advancing the opportunities of residents.
 She is passionate about economic development, the environment, and mentoring young women.